Kikulwe of Buganda

 Kikulwe Mawuba was Kabaka of the Kingdom of Buganda between 1736 and 1738.
 He was the twenty first (21st) Kabaka of Buganda.

 Claim to the throne

 He was the fourth (4th) son of Kabaka Ndawula Nsobya, the nineteenth (19th) Kabaka of Buganda.
 His mother was Nakikulwe Namirembe, the third (3rd) of his father's seven (7) wives.
 He ascended the throne after the death of his elder brother, Kabaka Kagulu Tebukywereke.
 He established his capital at Kibibi.
+He is remembered as a malevolent ruler.

 Married Life

 He is reported to have married five (5) wives: